nserway/everest-demo/Updated_README.md

 4. Select `STOP & UNPLUG` to terminate the charging session
 5. This demonstration can simulate failures and differnt charging phases by using the `Car Simulation` dropdown menu in the UI.

+### E2E Automated Tests

+Question: Is there a demo UI for this one or just Docker Application logs?
+Couldn't get it to pull up

+### OCPP Demos

+Question: Is the demo UI different from the Two EV to EVSE?

 # Step 4: Teardown